Contact Us

 8. Spätzle aka The German Mac and cheese

 Here’s another one for the vegetarians, and a budget-friendly staple that will have you drinking two-three litres of beer without any dramas.
-Simply pasta and cheese, cooked to perfection, seasoned by the gods, and served to you steaming hot and ready to feed into your face.
+Spätzle is made from a simple dough of flour, eggs, and salt, making it a classic vegetarian option at Oktoberfest.
+It’s simply pasta and cheese, cooked to perfection, seasoned by the gods, and served to you steaming hot and ready to feed into your face.
+For extra richness, Spätzle can also be served with a dollop of sour cream.

 9. Whatever The Stoke Chef Is Cooking